loewexy/pdns-manager-website/content/documentation/users.md

 Obviously, to add a new user, you need to be logged in as administrator.

-Then click in the main menu on *Users* and click the *Add* button.
+In the main menu, click *Users* and in the now opening window, click *Add*.

-Enter a username and password and repeate the latter.
-Finally, you can choose whether the new user has administrative privileges or is a ordinary user.
+Enter a username and password and repeat the latter.
+Finally, you can choose whether the new user has administrative privileges or is just a user.

 Confirm your inputs and click *Add*.
 You get redirected to the edit page for the new user.
 Here you can make your edits as described in the